amonull/linux-battery-notification/README.md

-there are 2 versions of this that can be selected: with python and bash (battery-notify.py & run-battery-notify): calculates the battery health from the energy_full_design and enerfy_full files and decides how the low and critical amounts based on that (15 = Low 5 =         critical).
+there are 2 versions of this that can be selected: with python and bash (battery-notify.py & run-battery-notify): calculates the battery health from the energy_full_design and enerfy_full files and decides how the low and critical amounts based on that (15=Low 5=        critical).

   bash (bash-only-script):
     only sends notification however only uses bash to do this so it i couldnt make it check for battery health but unlike the other version python is not           required and works from a single file.